The Most Delicious Food In Mexico – All The Mexican Food You Should Try

 Quesadillas

 The Spanish word for cheese is queso.
 Quesadillas are the Mexican version of grilled cheese, but so much better!
-They are made with grilled corn tortillas with cheese and a choice of other fillings – anything from chorizo to mushroom, onion and even zucchini flowers.
+They are made with grilled corn tortillas, cheese, and other fillings – anything from chorizo to mushroom, onion, and even zucchini flowers.

 Food in Mexico